 Since Facebook doesn’t allow you to require people to Like your Page in order to participate in a contest, we suggest running contests, offering coupons/deals, and provide other meaningful content to draw people to your Page.
 Then, encourage people to follow your Page to be the first to know about upcoming contests and deals.
 Our blog post, “12 Free Ways to Drive Traffic to Your Facebook Page” if full of ideas.

 Run Instagram contests to gain followers on your Instagram profile.
-You could host hashtag contests, where an @mention of your Instagram Business Profile is part of the entry requirement, or you could run a giveaway where a link to the contest is posted in your Instagram profile description.
+You could host hashtag contests or you could run a giveaway where a link to the contest is posted in your Instagram profile description.
 Learn more about Instagram contests by reading our post, “How Can I Use an Instagram Contest to Get (Almost) Free Followers?”

 Running a contest on Twitter is a great way to gain traction and grow followers on your Twitter profile.
 For example, if you’re running a giveaway, entrants might retweet your post to encourage friends to enter.
 Alternatively, a Twitter hashtag contest requires entrants to post a Tweet to enter.
 For more information, read our post “How do I Run a Twitter Contest?”